ilcardella/TradingMate/README.md

 # Test

-If you have setup a virtual environment you can run the test by running `pytest` from the project root folder.
+Test can't run with the installed script.

-You can run the test from a clean environment with:
+You can run the test from a "workspace" environment with:
 ```
 ./trading_mate_ctrl test
 ```
 You can run the test in Docker containers against different python versions:
 ```
 ./trading_mate_ctrl test_docker